Lens lantern

 A lens lantern is a small, self-contained lamp structure which may sometimes be used to serve as a lighthouse.
 Unlike a regular Fresnel lens, the lantern requires no housing to protect it from the weather; its glass sides would refract and magnify the light in the same fashion as would the lens.
 Lens lanterns were popular alternatives to lighthouses in the nineteenth century; they required less care, were cheaper to erect, and could be fairly easily placed.

+Development

+The need for beacon lights in the late 19th century led to the development of the "eight-day tubular lens-lantern" in 1885 by Joseph Funck.
+By using a large, circular oil tank around the top of the lantern, it could operate for up to eight days without additional maintenance.
+This lantern design, however, was susceptible to being blown out by winds.
+It was improved upon by David Heap, resulting in the five-day lens lantern in 1889.